code4me/4me-app-builder-nodejs/README.md

 Based on this input the Integration engine of these examples is installed using the steps described in the [bootstrap.js section above](#bootstrapjs).

 After this script has completed you can review the created secret (`4me-app-builder/<domain>/<provider-account>`) and lambda (`app-builder-engine-SecretsFunction-<version>`) in the AWS console.
 The lambda's logs are stored in the CloudWatch (when on the lambda's page: activate the 'Monitor' tab and click 'View logs in CloudWatch').
 (Be sure to switch to correct region and role so you have access to them.)

-We are using the provider secrets (via the 4me helper) to set up the integration (and related records) in the provider's 4me account during the bootstrap process to keep the sample a bit simpler.
+We are using the provider secrets (via the 4me helper) to set up the app offering (and related records) in the provider's 4me account during the bootstrap process to keep the sample a bit simpler.
 A separate token (e.g. a personal access token) could be used by prompting for it, and assigning it to `accessToken` field in `bootstrap.js`.

 ### Deploy Integration